Times change and my website needed to change too. To see the 2020 update of this page click this link

 bacteria have taken advantage of your pet’s unhealthy skin,

-the vet will put your pet on antibiotics in addition to the medication
+the vet will put your pet on antibiotics and perhaps antibacterial shampoos and lotions in addition to the medication

 used to kill the mites.
-These antibiotics do not kill demodectic
+These products do not kill demodectic

 mites – but they make the chances of curing your pet much

-Pets and owners in the same household share the same bacteria.
-When a pet in your household receives antibiotics, with time, its bacteria may become resistant to that antibiotic.
-This is particularly true if the antibiotic is given in too low a dose or for too short a period.
+Dogs cats and and owners in the same household always share some of the same bacteria.
+When a pet in your household receives antibiotics, with time, its bacteria often become resistant to that antibiotic.
+This is particularly true if the antibiotic is given in too low a dose or for too short a period of time.
 Staphylococcus are not particular whether they grow in your pet or in you.
 If these resistant staph later cause problem in you or another family member, the antibiotics that they are resistant to will no longer work.
 So wash well with antibacterial soaps when you handle pets on these medications.
-Do not share products or appliances with pets receiving antibiotics and do what you can to minimize cross transfer.
-These are the same precautions that nurses take (ref) to minimize the transfer of resistant staphylococcus in hospital settings.
+Do not share products or appliances with pets receiving antibiotics and do what you can to minimize cross-transfer.
+These are the same precautions that nurses take to minimize the transfer of resistant staphylococcus in hospital settings. (ref)

-Do not fiddle with any of the accepted mange medications I have mentioned without your veterinarian’s approval.
-If you cannot afford the veterinarian’s fee, talk to the receptionist on the telephone and explain the situation.
+Do not fiddle with any of the accepted mange medications I have mentioned without your veterinarian’s approval and guidance.
+If you cannot afford the veterinarian’s fee, talk to the receptionist on the telephone and explain your situation.
 Most veterinarians are compassionate people who will work something out.
 If not, contact your local humane society.

 The majority of dogs that develop demodectic mange do just fine on these medications when they are given in the proper dose and at the proper interval.

 But that is not always the case.
 In the case of ivermectin and similar drugs, very young dogs and old or frail dogs may not handle them well (in the standard dose).
 You see, ivermectin kills mites by disabling the mites nervous system.
-Most dogs have a gene pair that prevents ivermectin from entering the pets brain (penetrating the blood brain barrier) and doing damage. (ref) But in some dogs, that pair of genes (MDR1 aka ABCB1 genes) are defective.
-And in the old, frail or the very young dog, the barrier is weak.
+Most dogs have a gene pair that prevents ivermectin from entering their brain (penetrating the blood brain barrier) and doing damage. (ref) But in some dogs, that pair of genes (MDR1 aka ABCB1 genes) are defective.
+And in the old, frail or the very young dog, the barrier is also weaker.
 Ivermectin is part of a group of chemicals called avermectins.
-Those dogs are not only more prone to be sensitive to ivermectin; they tend to be sensitive to the entire family of avermectins which includes many of the drugs veterinarians use to treat parasites.
+Dogs born with that genetic defect are not only more prone to be sensitive to ivermectin; they tend to be sensitive to the entire family of avermectins which includes many of the drugs veterinarians use to treat parasites.
 Certain dog breeds are known for their tendency to have these defective genes.
-They include the herding dogs: collies, border collies, Australian shepherds, as well as mixed breed dogs that are part those breeds.
+As I mentioned before, they include the herding dogs: collies, border collies, Australian shepherds, as well as mixed breed dogs that are partly those breeds.
 What I gave you is not a complete list of all of them.

 The same sensitivity we sometimes see in those breeds also can occur in any breed or mix if the dose given is too large.
 As a rule of thumb, those drugs are more apt to cause a problem when they are given orally or by injection and less likely to do so when massaged in small amounts into the skin of affected areas.
 But that cannot be entirely relied upon.
 Dogs can be tested to see if they have this defective gene. (ref)

-If the medication was applied topically to the pet's body.
-While wearing gloves, wash it off immediately with a warm solution of Dawn dish soap with many rinses.
+If a medication was applied topically to your pet's body and the pet has a reaction, while wearing gloves, wash it off immediately with a warm solution of Dawn dish soap with many rinses.
 Later, change your clothes.
 Be sure the pet's head and breathing are supported and get the pet to the vet ASAP.
 Dry the dog well with paper towels and keep it warm if it is chilled.
 (If it has had recent seizures, it may actually have a fever.
 Also heating pads and lamps are dangerous when a dog is too mentally confused to move away.)
 There is no antidote for this problem but your vet will give the pet life-sustaining support and, hopefully, it will fully recover.

 In the case of the ivermectin family of medications; when a reaction is mild or minimal, sometimes just lowering the dose is sufficient to continue treatment.
 Certain medications the dog might be receiving concurrently (spinosad/Comfortis ®, antifungals medications like itraconazole and ketoconazole, certain antibiotics, corticosteroids, Apoquel®/oclacitinib, etc.) can make a bad reaction to the avermectins more likely You can read more on the subject of demodectic mange treatment here, here, here and here .